 Waste and Chemical Management

 The amount of polychlorinated biphenyl (PCB)-containing equipment used across the company continues to decline.
-PCBs, which are known to have adverse health effects, have not been used in new electrical equipment in the U.S. for more than 36 years but are present in some of our older transformers and other pieces of electric equipment.
-We removed and recycled approximately 51,000 pieces of electrical equipment in 2016.
+PCBs, which are known to have adverse health effects, have not been used in new electrical equipment in the U.S. for more than 37 years but are present in some of our older transformers and other pieces of electric equipment.
+We removed and recycled approximately 41,000 pieces of electrical equipment in 2017.

-We had 1,290 transmission and distribution equipment oil spills in 2016, slightly less than the number of spills in 2015.
-Only one of the spills contained greater than 500 ppm PCBs in 2016.
+While we had 1,482 transmission and distribution equipment oil spills in 2017, similar to the number of spills in 2016, only one of the spills in 2017 contained greater than 500 parts per million (ppm) PCBs.
 Most spills are caused by severe weather and public vehicle accidents that damage the equipment.
 Regardless of the cause, we respond to each spill on an around-the-clock basis to clean up the materials released, notify regulatory agencies where required, and restore areas to pre-spill conditions.